fac21/tiarama-pomodoro-timer/README.md

   }
 }, 1000)
 ```
+___

-**Buttons to start a session, pause the timer, or cancel the session and restart**
+**Button to start a session or pause the timer**

-- I created a variable with a boolean value that started as "false".
-Since my setInterval() function runs constantly from page load, I added another if statement that only runs the code whilst the boolean === true.
+- I created a variable with a boolean value that started as "true".
+Since my setInterval() function runs constantly from page load, I added another if statement that only runs the code whilst the boolean === false.
 A play/pause button in the HTML toggles the boolean value when clicked, causing it to allow my setInterval() code to run when not in a paused state:

 ```html
 <button onclick="playPause()" id="timer-start-button"></button>